 We have plenty of stock at the moment of all ages so the waiting list is not needed.
 Please contact us if you wish to purchase hens via our contact form or call us on 01244-/646/026

-WE HAVE BEEN INCUBATING MORE EGGS AND WE HAVE SOME STOCK READY TO GO FOR 2021
+WE HAVE BEEN INCUBATING IN 2022 SINCE APRIL AND WE HAVE SOME STOCK READY TO GO

 Chicks are sold whenever people want them.
 Unsexed chicks are available from day old.
 (There is a risk that they could be cockerels so please bear that in mind).
 We can determine the sex of our chicks at 6-8 weeks old and we offer a hen guarantee with those.
-Any that turn out to be boys will be swapped in line with the guarantee.
+Any that turn out to be boys will be swapped in line with our guarantee.
 We don’t swap boys when we have specifically sold them as unsexed.
 If you are looking for hens (albeit rather cute youngsters) then take a look at our latest stock post.
 We update our availability here on our blog page.
-We will be having Cochin, Brahma, Swedish Flower Hens, Coronation Sussex and Salmon Faverolles.
+We will be having Ixworth, Swedish Flower Hens, Coronation Sussex and Salmon Faverolles.
 Various hybrids will be available at some stage during year.
-We also have “guest” hatchings of breeds such as Cream Legbar, Marans, Leghorn, Orpington and Ixworth.
+We also have “guest” hatchings of breeds such as Cream Legbar, or Marans from time to time.

 Essential things to do while you are waiting

-Research the Care Requirements by joining our Online Course
+Research the Care Requirements by joining our Instant Access Online Course

 While you are on our waiting list, you may wish to research some good chicken husbandry minimum requirements.
 Chickens don’t require much but they do require the correct care to enable them to lay well and remain healthy.
-Get a jump start in your chicken knowledge by looking into doing our online Chicken Keeping Course for £42.
-The course can also make your realise that perhaps chicken keeping is not for you once you have more knowledge on the subject.
+Get a jump start in your chicken knowledge by looking into doing our online Chicken Keeping Course.
+The course can also make you realise that perhaps chicken keeping is not for you once you have more knowledge on the subject.
 This is a two edged sword because if your heart isn’t in it, you will have wasted money on setting yourself up to no avail if you decide at a later date that it doesn’t fit into your lifestyle.
-Either way it is £42 well spent.
+Either way it is money well spent.

 Day Old and Young Chick Care Research

 It is coming to our attention that some people are of the opinion that they can just dump chickens in the garden and they will stroll around popping out some eggs every day.
-Chickens require housing for safety and weather protection.
+Chickens require housing for safety and also some weather protection.
 We have been hearing of people feeding them on old bread and left-over takeaway rubbish.
-Their welfare needs to be high priority so this is not good enough.
-You need to feed your chickens well with a diet that is properly formulated and best suited for avian digestive systems.
-Feeding them household scraps is not legally allowed and is certainly not going to give them a diet which will allow them to be most productive or healthy.
+Their welfare needs to be high priority so this is quite shocking.
+Chickens need to be fed well with a diet that is properly formulated and best suited for avian digestive systems.
+They are not feathery dustbins.
+Feeding them household scraps is not legally allowed and is certainly not going to give them a diet which will allow them to be their most productive or healthy.
 Based on the saying rubbish in, rubbish out; with hens it is definitely rubbish in, nothing out.